Eye Disease Diagnosis and Management

 Optometrists use various eye imaging technologies and assessments to evaluate eye health and diagnose eye conditions.
 One common test type is measuring intraocular eye pressure (IOP).
 Monitoring eye pressure is crucial in detecting glaucoma, a common sight-stealing disease.

 Eye pressure can indicate problems with fluid drainage, which can affect the optic nerve.
 The optic nerve is responsible for sending signals from our eyes to our brain.
-Westmount Optometrists use Goldmann tonometry, non-contact tonometry, and the iCare tonometer to evaluate eye pressure.
+Our team at Westmount Optometrists uses Goldmann tonometry, non-contact tonometry, and the iCare tonometer to evaluate eye pressure.

 Goldmann tonometry (or applanation tonometry) uses a small probe to gently flatten the surface of the eye.